How to Clear Points from Your Utah Driving Record

 Step 2: Complete an Approved Defensive Driving Course

 Utah allows drivers to take an approved defensive driving course to remove up to 50 points from their record.
+Here’s how it works:- Enroll in a Utah-approved course (online or in-person).

 - Complete the course and pass the test.